 - Time: Chileans work 45 hours a week (0900–1900) and receive only three weeks of holiday per year and a handful of public holidays (feriados).
 Employees are expected to take their holidays mostly in January or February.

 - Cost of living: Some things in Chile are very cheap (like food purchased at a local market), whilst others are very expensive (like health care and education).
-Expect to need at least 500–700k CLP (700–1100USD) per person per month to cover your basic needs (i.e. rent room in shared apartment, food, and some pocket money for going out occasionally).
+Expect to need at least 500–700k CLP (700–1100USD) per person per month to cover your basic needs (i.e. room in a shared apartment, food, public transport, and some pocket money for going out occasionally).

 2. How to get a Chilean work permit

 DISCLAIMER: The Chilean Government is currently (May 2018) redesigning it´s visa application process and it is still unclear how this will affect work permits.
 Most significantly, it´s been announced that work permits applications can only be submitted in your country of current residence, and NOT in Chile anymore.
 Yet, it is still unclear if and when this new application process will begin.

 Once you´ve made up your mind on moving to Chile, it´s important to prepare for the next step: the work permit.